cailleanC1C/C1C-Recruitment/docs/guardrails/RepositoryGuardrails.md

 - **C-10 Config Access:** Runtime config is accessed via the common config accessor (not scattered utility readers).

 ### Feature Toggles and Config Policy
-- Fallback trigger: 🎫 on the close-button message.
+- **F-01 Fallback trigger**: 🎫 on the close-button message.
 Detection keys off the phrase “by reacting with” (case-insensitive) or token [#welcome:ticket].
 Do not depend on the first message of a thread.
-- Ticket Tool closure events are now recognized as a valid automated source for welcome_dialog.
-- The same validation and logging policies apply; no additional configuration is introduced.
+- **F-02 Ticket Tool closure events** are now recognized as a valid automated source for welcome_dialog.
+The same validation and logging policies apply; no additional configuration is introduced.

 ## 3) Documentation
 - **D-01 Stable Titles:** No “Phase …” in any doc titles.